LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

-The *edge* CPO and *edge_profiles* IDS leaves, designed for the data storage of data on density of ion species in plasma, and their data format are presented in :numref:`tbl-cpo2ids_ni_data`, while the data structure and detailed format of the ion density data in both data structures are shown in :numref:`lst-cpo2ids_ni`.
+The *edge* CPO and *edge_profiles* IDS leaves, designed for the data storage of data on density of ion species in plasma, and their data format are presented in Table :numref:`tbl-cpo2ids_ni_data`, while the data structure and detailed format of the ion density data in both data structures are shown in Listing :numref:`lst-cpo2ids_ni`.

 .. _tbl-cpo2ids_ni_data: